Kevin Curtis

-Kevin Devon Curtis (born July 17, 1978) is a former American football wide receiver in the National Football League (NFL).
-He played college football at Utah State and was drafted by the St. Louis Rams in the third round of the 2003 NFL Draft.
+Kevin Devon Curtis (born July 17, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Utah State Aggies and was selected by the St. Louis Rams in the third round of the 2003 NFL draft.
 He also played for the Philadelphia Eagles, Miami Dolphins, Kansas City Chiefs and Tennessee Titans.

-Early years
+Early life

 Curtis attended Bingham High School in South Jordan, Utah and was a letterman in football and basketball.
 In football, he was an All-Region honoree as both a wide receiver and as a defensive back.

 College career

-Curtis began his collegiate career at NJCAA junior college powerhouse Snow College where he earned Second-team All-America Honors.
+Curtis began his collegiate career at NJCAA junior college powerhouse Snow College where he earned second-team All-American honors.
 He then transferred to Utah State.

 Curtis started his Utah State career as a walk-on.
-As a junior, he led the nation in receptions, earning him third-team All-America honors.
-Kevin also broke many Utah State single-season records along the way including pass receptions (100), receiving yards (1,531), most 10-reception games (6), most 100-yard receiving games (9), and most consecutive 100-yard receiving games (6).
+As a junior, he led the nation in receptions, earning him third-team All-American honors.
+He also broke many Utah State single-season records along the way including pass receptions (100), receiving yards (1,531), most 10-reception games (6), most 100-yard receiving games (9), and most consecutive 100-yard receiving games (6).
 He was also named his team's Offensive MVP.
 His tremendous play as a junior earned him a scholarship for his senior year where he ranked seventh in the nation in receiving yards per game (114.36), and 12th in the country in receptions per game (6.73).
-He also led the Aggies with 74 receptions (fifth-best season total in school history) for 1,258 yards (fifth-best in a single season) and scored 60 points to lead the team with an average of 117.4 all-purpose yards a game.
+Curtis also led the Aggies with 74 receptions (fifth-best season total in school history) for 1,258 yards (fifth-best in a single season) and scored 60 points to lead the team with an average of 117.4 all-purpose yards a game.
 In only two years at Utah State he ended his career leading in many statistical categories including career receptions (174), career pass reception yards per game (126.8), career pass receptions per game (7.9), and finished second in career receiving yards (2,789).
 He was teammates with Washington Redskins tight end Chris Cooley.

 Professional career

+Pre-draft

 Curtis ran a hand-timed 40-yard dash of 4.21 but a 4.35 at the NFL Combine; at the Combine, he scored a 48 out of a possible 50 points on the Wonderlic intelligence test.
 This is tied for the highest verified score among active players (Ryan Fitzpatrick and Benjamin Watson also scored 48).
 The only two players that scored higher on the Wonderlic Test were Pat McInally with a perfect 50 and Mike Mamula with a 49.